 In contrast to real estate debt and total assets, nonreal estate debt is forecast to grow more quickly in 2015, rising 4.5 percent to $141 billion.
-The change primarily reflects interaction between falling farm incomes and input price levels, while an expected increase in interest rates relative to 2013 plays a smaller role.
+The change primarily reflects the interaction between falling income and rising input price levels, while expected increases in interest rates play a smaller role.
 The forecast drop in farm income is expected to reduce cash available to cover operating expenses, creating upward pressure on nonreal estate debt.
 Production input prices are expected to rise 3.4 percent as decreases in the cost of fuel, fertilizer, and feed are more than offset by price increases for other inputs, further heightening the need for debt financing.
 Additionally, farmers have historically borrowed against their equity in periods of declining farm income.
 Lender reports suggest an increase in demand for nonreal estate debt financing, with loan volumes increasing greatly toward the end of 2014.

 Farm Sector Solvency Ratios

 As a result of farm assets growing slower than debt, the sector’s debt-to-asset and debt-to-equity ratios are forecast to rise to 10.9 and 12.2 percent, respectively.
 Even though these measures of sector leverage have increased, each remains low relative to historical levels.
 As such, the sector remains well insulated from the risks associated with commodity production (such as adverse weather), changing macroeconomic conditions in the United States and abroad, and any fluctuations in farm asset values.
 See more about financial ratios in Charts and Maps of U.S. Farm Balance Sheet Data, and the Documentation for the Farm Sector Financial Ratios.